 The northwest CTrain line has been extended past Crowfoot Station to a new station, called Tuscany Station, providing transit service to people living and working in Rocky Ridge, Royal Oak and Tuscany.
-Construction began in July 2012, and the station, and the associated Park and Ride lots, will open for service on the morning of Mon., Aug.
-25. The new and revised bus routes serving the station will come into effect at the same time.
+The station, and the associated Park and Ride lots, are now open for service as of Mon., Aug.
+25. The new and revised bus routes serving the station are now in operation.
 Please see www.calgarytransit.com for information on new train and bus service.